-The Evening Division of the Washington College of Law (WCL) allows you to earn the Juris Doctor (JD) degree in four years of part time study.
+The Evening Program of the Washington College of Law (WCL) allows you to earn the Juris Doctor (JD) degree in four years of part time study.
 This division is particularly appropriate when professional, financial, and other considerations preclude the day long attention to classes required of students enrolled full time.
 All courses in this division are offered Monday through Thursday evenings.

 - Tuition & Fees

 - Normal Course Load

 - Financial Aid

 The first year of the program consists of required courses.
 They meet Monday through Thursday from 6 p.m. to approximately 8 p.m.
 On one of these evenings, you stay an additional two hours for Legal Rhetoric: Writing and Research.
 You continue taking required courses during the second year, although you may also begin enrolling in elective courses.
 Eighty six credits are required for graduation, and part time students normally enroll for eight to eleven hours each semester.
 In addition, you must enroll in at least one nine week summer session if you wish to complete the program in four years.